aliceh75/dufl/README.md

 dufl checkout ~/.vimrc
 ```

 Note that the file name is the name you wish to checkout - even if the file doesn't yet exist.

-Local modifications are overwriten.
-And lost.
-Forever.
+**Warning: this might overwrite local changes!** **dufl** does it's best to check if you have done local modifications to your files, but it is not 100% safe, so extra care must be taken.
+See [Keeping track of deployed files](#keeping_track_of_deployed_files) for more information on **dufl**'s approach.

 h3. dufl status